arnoldNuvisto/Zero2WP/README.md

 ```
 gulp install-wordpress
 ```
-- this will create a new folder for your project in **'Zero2WP/dev/'**, and then install a fresh copy of Wordpress.
+- This will create a new folder for your project in **'Zero2WP/dev/'**, and then install a fresh copy of Wordpress.

 ### 2.3 Install Underscores